CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Experiments

-\textbf{AWQ.} A major strength of our algorithm is its versatility.
+A major strength of our algorithm is its versatility.
 It seamlessly replaces GPTQ in any quantization technique that relies on it.
-To illustrate this, we focus on the AWQ algorithm.
-We demonstrate that our algorithm, when layered on top of AWQ, surpasses the performance of GPTQ layered on top of AWQ.
-Table~\ref{tab:awq_pplx} presents the result from this experiment.
-It can be seen that BCD always outperforms GPTQ, for both per-channel and group quantization~\footnote{The performance of AWQ on PaLM2-Bison is much worse than not performing AWQ.
-Hence, in Table~\ref{tab:awq_pplx}, we only present results for PaLM2-Otter.}.
+To illustrate this, we focus on the AWQ, QuIP and FrameQuant (the latter two are state-of-the-art PTQ techniques).
+We demonstrate that our algorithm, when layered on top of the aforementioned algorithms, surpasses the performance of GPTQ layered on top of them.
+Table~\ref{tab:ffn_FQ_QuIP} presents the results for QuIP, FrameQuant, and Table~\ref{tab:awq_pplx} presents the results for AWQ.
+It can be seen that both CD and BCD provide $\sim 5\%$ boost in performance for QuIP and FrameQuant.
+For AWQ, we observe that CD, BCD always outperform GPTQ, for both per-channel and sub-channel quantization (the performance of AWQ on PaLM2-Bison is much worse than not performing AWQ.
+Hence, in Table~\ref{tab:awq_pplx}, we only present results for PaLM2-Otter from the PaLM2 family of models).

-\paragraph{Runtime.} The runtimes of various techniques for quantizing PaLM2-Otter and PaLM2-Bison are presented in Table~\ref{tab:runtime}.
-To be precise, the table presents time taken to quantize all the FFN, attention layers in the model, for per-channel quantization.
-For group quantization runtimes, please refer to Appendix~\ref{sec:runtime}.
-It can be seen that CD and GPTQ have comparable runtimes.
-While BCD takes longer than CD, the majority of its time is spent quantizing the $2^{nd}$ FFN layer, where the quantization dimension is equivalent to the model's hidden dimension.
-So, in practice, to speed up the entire process, one could rely on CD for quantizing FFN2 and use BCD for quantizing the rest of the weight matrices.